You just finished today’s intense gaming session and now you are noticing that your PSU is getting a little too hot.

 How Do I Know If My Power Supply Is Overheating?

 The simplest way to find out whether your PSU is getting too hot is to simply touch it with your hands.
 If it’s getting unbearable to touch the power supply for too long, you’ve got yourself a PSU that is overheating.
+Have some time to spare?
+Quickly check out our epic guide on do modular PSUs come with cables.

 So, why is the heat reaching such dangerous levels?
 There are many reasons for it.
 The most likely one is that you are putting too much strain on your PSU and it just cannot handle it.